gr-yb/yugabyte-differential-backup/differential-backup.md

 # Restore points

 In addition to snapshot recoveries base on time, restore points are a mechanism to restore files beyond the backup history retention up to a discrete number of retention points as set though configuration.

-Files that would be removed by backup retention time would be moved to a location where restore points use to recover.
+Files that would be removed by backup retention time would be moved to a location where restore points use to recover. gr@mbPro ~/YB/differentialBackup %